baquerrj/eid-project-2/README.md

 mysql  Ver 14.14 Distrib 5.7.32, for Linux (x86_64) using  EditLine wrapper
 ```

-:information_source: ensure that the MySQL Connector Python package that is used by the master controller is installed before continuing:
+:information_source: ensure that the PyMySQL Python package that is used by the master controller is installed before continuing:
 ```
-pip install mysql-connector-python
+pip install --upgrade setuptools wheel pip install pymysql
 ```

 #### Setting up Sensor User